-Defining allergy fact from fictionNovember 7th, 2013 in Immunology /
+Defining allergy fact from fictionNovember 7, 2013 in Medicine & Health / Immunology

 From gluten allergy and hypoallergenic pets, to avoiding the flu shot because of an egg allergy, there are a lot of common myths and misconceptions about allergies.
 Many might be shocking due to a great deal of false information in the media and on the Internet.
 And some of the misconceptions can be damaging to your health if vaccinations are skipped and extreme dietary avoidances are taken.